PluginFinchy/Figma-Vue3-Template/README.md

 # Vue 3 Plugin Template for Figma

-Cloned from [@jackiecorn/Vue-Plugin-Template](https://github.com/jackiecorn/Vue-Plugin-Template) and updated to use Vue 3
+This template gets you up and running and building figma plugins with the Vue3 framework in a short time.

 ## Features:

 - Vue
 - Typescript
 - [figma-plugin-ds](https://github.com/thomas-lowry/figma-plugin-ds) integration
-- Message handler helper functions to simplify communication between the main code and the UI code
+- Message handler helper functions to simplify communication between the main code and the UI code.
+(Thanks to [@jackiecorn](https://github.com/jackiecorn))
+- Live Server preview to make building UIs faster. `npm run preview`

+This template is built on top of [@jackiecorn/Vue-Plugin-Template](https://github.com/jackiecorn/Vue-Plugin-Template) and updated to use Vue3
 ## Downloading the template

 There are a few ways you can use this template.